-I direct the research of the Sensing and Processing Across Networks (SPAN) lab.
-My expertise is in the application of statistical signal processing to wireless networks and radio frequency signals.
+I direct the research of the Sensing, People and Networks (SPAN) lab.
+My expertise is in statistical signal processing and wireless networks, as well as in the design of automated sensing and decision systems for equity.
 I have BS and MS degrees in Electrical Engineering from Virginia Tech, and a PhD in EE:Systems from the University of Michigan, Ann Arbor.
 I am also an alumnus of Motorola Labs.
-I was at the University of Utah beween 2006 through 2018, where I was most recently Professor of Electrical and Computer Engineering and also an adjunct in the School of Computing.
+I was on the faculty of the College of Engineering at the University of Utah beween 2006 through 2018.
 Since January 2019, I've been at Washington University in St. Louis, where I am a Professor, jointly appointed in Electrical and Systems Engineering (ESE) and in Computer Science and Engineering (CSE).

 Past Lab Members

 Dr. Jessica CroftSchweitzer Engineering Laboratories Inc.